MicrosoftLearning/mslearn-postgresql/Instructions/Labs/18-translate-text.md

 ## Create a stored procedure to translate listings data

-In order to populate the language translation table, you will create a stored procedure to load data in batches.
+To populate the language translation table, you will create a stored procedure to load data in batches.

 1. Run the following command at the `psql` prompt to create a new stored procedure named `translate_listing_descriptions`.